geolonia/takamatsu-scratch/README.md

 ### How to run locally

 - git clone git@github.com:geolonia/geo-scratch.git
-- npm install
+- `npm install`
 - `npm start` *
 - open http://127.0.0.1:8080
 - set token in the browser cookie:
   - go to [postman collection](https://macareux-inc.postman.co/workspace/Adventure-Lab~9816a342-7a0b-40f0-b52e-63ffae6ec10c/request/36823844-e0e2c7a6-3124-44ff-aa87-22d530722843) then select production environment variable
   - run `Token (temp)` API, it will generate `access_token` and `refresh_token`
-  - In the browser open devtools application>cookies>localhost:8080 then add the tokens generate in the previous step.
+  - In the browser open devtools application>cookies>http://localhost:8080 then add the tokens generate in the previous step.
 - reload the page.
 If still does not work and shows an error indication an invalid token, open the project in a new tab

 (*) If you see this error: `Error: error:0308010C:digital envelope routines::unsupported`, it means your Node.js version has additional security checks.
 As a workaround you can add `NODE_OPTIONS=--openssl-legacy-provider` to your package.json scripts (example below) or use Node.js v16.